canonical/rockcraft/docs/how-to/use-flask-extension.rst

 By default, all files within the Flask project directory are copied, excluding certain common files and directories, such as ``node_modules``.
-However, this behavior can be tailored to either specifically include or exclude files from the Flask project directory in the rock image.
+However, this behaviour can be tailored to either specifically include or exclude files from the Flask project directory in the rock image.

 To include only select files from the project directory in the rock image,